maxmahlke/classy/docs/core.rst

       SMASS Burbine and Binzel 2002 0.902 1.644
       ECAS Zellner+ 1985 0.337 1.041

-    The defined attributes for each public repository are described in the :ref:`Public Data <available_data>` section.
+    The defined attributes for each public repository are described in the :ref:`Public Data <public_data>` section.
     You can select one or more specific repositories using the ``source`` argument.

     .. code-block:: python